zonafets/TSQL-Gold-Parser/README.md

   }
 }
 ```
+**In short, I'm approaching the idea of solving problems using DSL and C as the only ring to rule them all.**

 Why this cannot be an italian project?
-Because we spend more time learning new features, languages and tools rather than computerizing the country.